unicef/publicgoods-accelerator-guide/docs/becoming-digital-public-good/now-what.md

 sidebar_position: 1
 ---

-# You have become a Digital Pubic Good!
+# You have become a Digital Public Good!
 Now, what?

 ## Digital Public Goods Alliance (DPGA)
 Once a project becomes a DPG and is listed in the registry.
 DPGA will promote and announce the project/startup to the DPGA ecosystem through social , newsletter and additional relevant communications (blogs, talks, papers).
 Presence in the Registry is also a pre-requisite for being highlighted by a community of practice which is additional exposure.
 The DPGA takes note of newly vetted DPGs and make relevant connections where they see them within the ecosystem.
 DPGA is currently piloting a “community call” for a subset of DPGs (currently focused on Digital Public Infrastructure, DPIs).